Skip to main content

 78%

-• The game currently lacks multiplayer and the Dig Deep mode, which were significant features in the original Xbox 360 version, leading to disappointment among fans.
+• The game currently lacks multiplayer and Dig Deep mode, which were key features in the original version, leading to disappointment among fans.

-• The developer has been criticized for a lack of communication and updates, leading to concerns about the game's future and whether it will receive the support it needs.
+• The developer has been criticized for a lack of communication and updates, leading to concerns about the game's future and development progress.

 • music